 Sarah: Arlington?
 Arlington?
 Where've you gone?
 Oh god, I'm stuck here in the late Jurassic without a time machine.

 Narrator: Meanwhile, in the early 20th century, Arlington Wolfe, cross-time detective, is trapped on an iceberg.An unusual form of Meanwhile, Back at the....
 The story cuts back and forth between two plotlines, just as in Meanwhile, Back at the..., but here the plotlines are separated in time as well as space; one of them is chronologically in advance of the other.
 The narrator treats the two different plot threads in different times as if they were happening simultaneously, despite the fact that, chronologically, the plot thread in the past is going to be resolved long before the thread in the future starts.
 This can be used as a way to maintain suspense about past events, using out-of-order storytelling to keep the audience in the dark about crucial details.
 Time Travel is not a necessary element for this trope, but in those scenarios it can also reflect the ability of past, present, and future to interact with one another.
 The actual phrase "Meanwhile, in the Future" is usually used tongue-in-cheek, but there are examples of legitimate comic books using it with a straight face.
 Related to Time Travel Tense Trouble.
+See also Sequencing Deception, in which the fact that there are multiple timeframes is concealed.
 Note: Please don't duplicate entries between this trope, San Dimas Time, and Portal to the Past.

 open/close all folders